JiaQiSJTU/VisionInText/README.md

 * `labels`: the corresponding label for each choice.
 * `image_path`: the path to the image modality of the ASCII art.

-We highly appreciate the fantastic art created by ASCII artists.
-To focus on measuring the visual perception abilities of models, we made slight modifications to the original ASCII art for data in the test set, i.e. ASCIIEval.
-We also kept the original ASCII art (`original_ascii_art`) and the URL (`url`) to the data source.
-Our data is licensed by CC BY NC 4.0 (allowing only non-commercial use).
+We express our gratitude to the ASCII artists whose fantastic creations underpin our research.
+In order to assess the visual perception abilities of models, we made slight modifications to the original ASCII art for the test set ASCIIEval.
+Meanwhile, we retained the original ASCII art (`original_ascii_art`) and provided the URL (`url`) to the data source.
+It is important to note that our data is licensed under CC BY NC 4.0, which permits only non-commercial use and is intended exclusively for research purposes.

 ## Evaluation